 For a break from all that rushing around, the shopping area of Brixham has many interesting independent shops selling all sorts of delightful knick-knacks.

 If you visit Brixham you can hardly miss The Golden Hind.
 A replica of Sir Francis Drake’s famous boat has been a feature of Brixham Harbour since 1964.
 For a small entrance fee you can have a tour of the boat and if you’re feeling brave you can step out on the infamous walk-the-plank!

 On the northern point of Brixham, overlooking the whole of Torbay, is a restored 1940’s coastal defence battery.
 Volunteers have been restoring and caring for the Brixham Battery since 1999.
 Next to the battery itself is a small museum which provides information about how these coastal batteries were used in the second world war.

 There are plenty of small pubs and cafes in Brixham which all attract loyal customers.
 As a dog owner, I love the child-friendly, dog-friendly relaxed charm of The Guardhouse Cafe on Berry Head.
 This is always popular for breakfasts, Sunday lunches and their delicious seafood chowder.

 For fish and chips, a family favourite is Rockfish.
 The food is fantastic, I’ve enjoyed traditional cod and chips, and the Red Gurnard and Scallops.
 One of the noticeable things about Rockfish is the quality of the free kids packs, with card games and plastic wallets.
 But the best thing is that, from its location overlooking the harbour, you can see the boats arrive with tomorrow’s lunch.

 A real local’s favourite is Verna’s Pepper Shack where you can sit, surrounded by Verna’s own carnival costumes, with a fine view of the harbour, eating fantastic home-cooked Jamaican cuisine.

 My favourite Bistro pub is the Old Market House.
-This is a great place for a hot or cold drinks.
+This is a great place for a hot or cold drink.
 It has an excellent menu with a lot of great seafood.